Aimi shares her Stolen Moments story and describes the life-changing decisions she has had to face since discovering she is a BRCA1 carrier.

 "It dawned on me that having children was so important to me and that this might never happen."Aimi Munro

 I have struggled with the guilt.
-Is it fair for me to have a child?
+Was it fair for me to have a child?
 Am I being selfish?
-There’s an enormous chance I would pass the BRCA1 gene mutation onto my child, a gene mutation that has terrorised my family for generations.
+There’s an enormous chance that I've passed the BRCA1 gene mutation onto my child; a gene mutation that has terrorised my family for generations.
 What would my mum have done if she knew about the genetic link back then?

 When you live with a risk of anything, there is always a fear that coincides with that.
 BRCA is no different.
 I always put on a façade that everything is fine, but deep down I’m drowning in this sea of grief.
 The grief isn’t only for the parts of my body I was and will be forced to remove to save my life.
 It’s grief for my relatives that didn’t have the same choice back then that I do today.”

 If you would like to share your story or become an ovarian cancer voice, please contact Tori@ovarian.org.uk